Skip to main content

 Reasonableness

-When you set about to show that a property owner is liable for the injuries you sustained in your slip and fall accident, you'll most likely have to show, at some point, the reasonableness of the property owner's actions.
+To show that a property owner is liable for the injuries you sustained in your slip-and-fall accident, you'll have to show the reasonableness of the property owner's actions.
 The following are some questions that you or your attorney will want to discuss before starting a case:

 • How long had the defect been present before your accident?
-In other words, if the leaking roof over the stairwell had been leaking for the past three months, then it was less reasonable for the owner to allow the leak to continue than if the leak had just started the night before and the landlord was only waiting for the rain to stop in order to fix it.
+Let's say a roof over the stairwell had been leaking for the past three months.
+Given the long duration, it may be less reasonable for the owner to allow the leak to continue.
+Contrast this with a leak that had just started the night before, where the landlord was only waiting for the rain to stop in order to fix it.

 • What kinds of daily cleaning activities does the property owner engage in?
 If the property owner claims that they are inspecting the property daily, what kind of proof can they show to support this claim?